 Partners, a wholly owned subsidiary of MSCC, was formed in October 2002 to act as the manager and investment adviser to SBIC Fund I, which commenced operations in June 2002 upon its receipt of a small business investment company license.
 In November 2005, Partners entered into a management services agreement with SBIC Fund II, which received a small business investment company license in January 2006.
 All of MSCC's in-house investment professionals are employed by Partners.
-MSCC is registered as an investment adviser under the Advisers Act and will indicate in the Miscellaneous Section of Schedule D in the annual updating amendment to its Form ADV that it will file with the Commission by March 30, 2012 that Partners is a "relying adviser" of MSCC.
+MSCC is registered as an investment adviser under the Advisers Act and indicated in the Miscellaneous Section of Schedule D in the annual updating amendment to its Form ADV filed with the Commission on March 27, 2012 that Partners is a "relying adviser" of MSCC.5